-The only problem is that depending upon the light, your camera may push your shutter speed slower than recommended for hand-held shots (1/60th or slower), hence why we keep banging on about a tripod.
-It will keep your shot stable when the shutter runs to slower speeds.
+The only problem is that, depending upon light, your camera may push your shutter speed slower than recommended for hand-held shots (1/60th or slower), hence why we keep banging on about a tripod.

-But if the light is good and you want to shoot handheld, providing there are no rapidly moving parts of your landscape photography, then a shutter speed of 1/250th or faster will be suitable.
+But if the light is good and you want to shoot handheld, providing there are no rapidly moving parts of your landscape, then a shutter speed of 1/250th or faster will be suitable.

-Allow for wind movement in small plants, tree branches or reeds around water.
+Allow for wind movement to small plants, trees branches or reeds around water.
 Shutter speeds slower than 1/250th may pick up little blurs of motion when you really zoom in.

-In summary, keep your ISO as low as possible 50-100 would be ideal, 200-400 isn’t a major problem that you couldn’t fix with a little bit of work in Lightroom.
+In summary, keep you ISO as low as possible 50-100 would be ideal, 200-400 isn’t a major problem that you couldn’t fix with a little bit of work in Lightroom.

 Getting your metering system correct is a stylistic choice based on your composition.
-There are two types of metering for a camera, one for the exposure, another for the focusing.
+There are two types of metering for a camera, one for the exposure another for the focussing.
 Whichever you choose, make sure you are exposing for the brightest part of your shot.

 We could go through all the modes and describe the finer points of each, but who’s got time for that right now?
-You need landscape photography tips and quick – so here goes…
+You need landscape tips and quick – so here…

 Centre-Weighted Metering – more specific to a region of your frame.
 The exposure will be based upon light readings from a set area.
 Better for shooting larger subjects like a mountain range.